ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #sequence-numbers-sec}

 Sequence numbers are used to allow the server to correctly order operations from the client.
 Some operations may be asynchronous, synchronous, or idempotent with duplicate requests handled differently according to the use case.
 The initial sequence number is proposed by the client (sender gateway) after credential verification is finalized.
-The server (recipient gateway) MUST respond with the same sequence number to indicate acceptance.
+The server (receiver gateway) MUST respond with the same sequence number to indicate acceptance.
 The client increments the sequence number with each new request.
 Sequence numbers can be reused for retries in the event of a gateway timeout.

 ### Messages can now be exchanged